Akihabara—Japan's electric town is the epicenter of otaku culture, anime and offbeat cafes

 Super Potato is a famous video game store that epitomizes the otaku lifestyle.
 It is located in a small, nondescript building near an alley where maids and other Akiba mainstays hand out leaflets.

-Decked out with retro games over three floors, relive your childhood by wandering through aisles of original Nintendos (Famicon) and games, as well as games for classic consoles such as the Nintendo 64, PlayStation, Sega Saturn, and the original Game Boy.
+Decked out with retro games over three floors, relive your childhood by wandering through aisles of original Nintendo (Famicon) and game consoles including Nintendo 64, PlayStation, Sega Saturn, and the original Game Boy.
 It is also home to a game arcade that features, of course, games from the 1980s and 1990s.

-While there are other stores that also sell retro games, they pale in comparison.
-In the parlance of the fans both Japanese and foreign, Super Potato is where otaku go.
+While there are other stores that also sell retro games, but for fans both domestic and abroad, Super Potato is known as "the place where otaku go."

 Not your average cafes

-Akiba is home to many maid cafes, which are essentially cosplay restaurants where waitresses dressed as maids serve their "masters," or their customers.
+Akiba is home to many maid cafes, which are essentially cosplay restaurants where waitresses dressed as maids serve their "masters," or visitors.

-There is also a slew of animal cafes where you can hang out with owls, cats, otters, rabbits or hedgehogs over your afternoon cup of coffee, as well as themed cafes including a Gundam Cafe that pays homage to the beloved anime robots from the series.
+There is also a slew of animal cafes where you can hang out with owls, cats, otters, rabbits or hedgehogs over your afternoon cup of coffee, as well as anime cafes, like one themed on the Gundam series.

 J-Pop's biggest idol group